zolutal/pwn_gadget/README.md

 ![Failed discovery of satisfied one gadget](static/failure.png)

 # TODOs
-- Make gdb use case not dependent on pwntools, for some reason gdb uses system python (rip venv gang)
 - Cache the last satisfied gadget for remote exploits where getting a gdb instance isn't possible
 - Some of the parsing done of the one_gadget command's output is very hackish, should test this against the example libcs in the one_gadget repo to make sure I didn't miss handling some possible constraints
 - Prevent using gdb command when there is no active process